Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Results

 \subsection{Unbiasedness of variance of treatment effect}

 In the Bucher method, the variability ratio is close to one under the vast majority of simulation scenarios (Figure \ref{fig3}).
 This suggests that standard error estimates for the methods are unbiased, i.e., that the model standard errors coincide with the empirical standard errors.
 In STC, variability ratios are generally close to one under $N=300$ and $N=600$, and any bias in the estimated variances appears to be negligible.
 However, the variability ratios decrease when the $AC$ sample size is small ($N=150$).
 In these scenarios, there is some underestimation of variability by the model standard errors.
+It is important to recall that this metric assumes that the correct estimand and corresponding variance are being targeted.
+This is not the case in our application of STC, in the sense that both model standard errors and empirical standard errors are taken over an incompatible indirect treatment comparison.
 MAIC standard errors underestimate variability when $N=150$, and also when covariate overlap is poor, in which case underestimation under $N=150$ is exacerbated.
 Under the smallest sample size and poor covariate overlap, variability ratios are often below 0.9, with model standard errors underestimating the empirical standard errors.
 This is likely due to the robust sandwich estimator used to derive the standard errors.
 In the literature, this has exhibited an underestimation of variability in small samples.\cite{kauermann2001note, fay2001small} The understated uncertainty is an issue, as it will be propagated through the cost-effectiveness analysis and may lead to inappropriate decision-making.\cite{claxton2005probabilistic}